gomarcd/quickphp/readme.md

 Now create your new Laravel project:

-`docker compose exec app composer create-project laravel/laravel app`
+`docker compose exec app composer create-project laravel/laravel ./`

 Now that project is created, you can start the other containers: